enkidevs/curriculum/lua/lua-core/variables-in-lua-ii/data-types-in-lua.md

 ## Content

 **Lua supports various data types** to represent different kinds of information.
-Understanding these data types is fundamental to effective programming, as while Lua is fairly dynamic and data types can be used interchangably, **knowing the data types** of variables is **essential before running specific operations**.
+Understanding these data types is fundamental to effective programming, as **specific operations may crash or provide the wrong output when using incompatible data types**.

 For instance, *you can't do math operations with strings*, since they're words, not numbers.